 The Department of African Languages and Literature offers a two-year Master of Arts Programme by coursework and Dissertation.
-Subject to the provisions of General Regulation 400 governing such programmes, the following Departmental Regulations shall apply:
+Subject to the provisions of General Regulation 400 governing such programmes. the following Departmental Regulations shall apply:

-- 2.0.1 The normal minimum entrance requirement for admission to the Master of Arts Programme in the Department of African Languages and Literature shall be a Major in African Languages and Literature in a Single or Combined Major Programme in a Bachelor of Arts Degree programme from the University of Botswana or other recognised institutions, with a general classification of "2" in the subject of African Languages and Literature. - 2.0.2 The Department may admit candidates with other qualifications, which, in the view of Senate, are deemed to be acceptable from their academic or professional relevance.
+2.0.1 The normal minimum entrance requirement for admission to the Master of Arts Programme in the Department of African Languages and Literature shall be a Major in African Languages and Literature in a Single or Combined Major Programme in a Bachelor of Arts Degree programme from the University of Botswana or other recognised institutions, with at least a second class, second division or equivalent (3.0 GPA on a 5-point scale) in the subject of African Languages and Literature.

+2.0.2 The Department may admit candidates with other qualifications, which, in the view of Senate, are deemed to be acceptable from their academic or professional relevance.